fylgja/site/src/features/darkmode.md

 This gives it a more personal feel than just a inverted version.

-Also dark mode is never a must, if your brand/site does not fit in this style,

-then don't bother trying to add it, it only confuses your users.
+Also dark mode is never a must, if your brand or site does not fit in this color style, then don't bother trying to add it, as it only confuses your users.